tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-controller.md

----
-description: Unit testing the SendgridController
----

-The SendgridController is a REST API that receives a simple json request fr an email to be sent, and responds back with the status of our attempt to format and send that email to Sendgrid.
+The SendgridController is a REST API that receives a simple json request for an email to be sent, and responds back with the status of our attempt to format and send that email to Sendgrid.
+It:

-The SendgridController:

 * [ ] Receives a POST /send request with a JSON body
 * [ ] Calls the requestHandler() function of the SendgridHandler class